OpenWaterFoundation/owf-data-co-legislative-districts/README.md

 ## How to Use the Data ##

-The GeoJSON files can be used directly by GIS and web mapping applications.
+The GeoJSON files in the `versions/*/data` folders can be used directly by GIS and web mapping applications.

-It is recommended to use the files served from the [Colorado Legislative Districts dataset](https://data.openwaterfoundation.org/state/co/circ/legislative-districts/) links.
+However, it is recommended to use the files served from the [Colorado Legislative Districts dataset](https://data.openwaterfoundation.org/state/co/circ/legislative-districts/) links.

 ## License ##